Norway fjords

 Move from fjord context to a route decision.

 Use the guide while comparing fjord shapes.
-Use the planner when a single weak handoff should change the booking order.
+Open the planner when a single weak connection should change the booking order.

 Need a route decision?

-Use the planner when gateway, fjord, route goal, month, and current schedule or road checks are known.
+Open the planner once gateway, fjord, route goal, month, and current schedule or road checks are known.

 Open fjord planner